Checkio-Game-Missions/checkio-empire-triangle-angles/info/total.md

-The most facets of crystals are triangle.
+Most of the facets on a crystal are trianglea.
-Looks like we should learn more about this figure.
+Since these crystals are vital to our base, we should attempt to learn more about this shape.

-You are given the lengths for each side on a triangle.
+You are given the lengths for each side of a triangle.
-You need to find all three angles for this triangle.
+You need to find all three of the angles for this triangle.
 If the given side lengths cannot form a triangle (or form a degenerated triangle), then you must return all angles as 0 (zero).
 The angles should be represented as a list of integers in **ascending order**.
-Each angle is measured in degrees and rounded to the nearest integer number (Standard mathematical rounding).
+Each angle is measured in degrees and rounded to the nearest integer number using standard mathematical rounding.

 ![Triangles](triangle-angles.png.svg)